moechofe/lowresrmx/asset.dev/manual.md

     > This makes using the color chooser from the original "Gfx Designer" in LowRes NX a bit more challenging.

-- New settings with the `SYSTEM` command to make the [color `0` for a layer opaque](#system-settingvalue) instead of transparent:
+- New settings with the `SYSTEM` command to make [color `0` for a layer opaque](#system-settingvalue) instead of transparent.

 **Sprites:**

 - 170 sprites instead of 64.
-Sprite number range from `0` to `169`.
+Sprite numbers range from 0 to 169.

-- Positions support sub-pixels with `1/16` pixel precision.
+- Positions support sub-pixels with 1/16 pixel precision.

         sprite 123,sprite.x(123)+0.25,